Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model: Examples

-It should be underlined that in this example, if $\Sigma$ is small so that the MAP has more than one cluster, the clustering is misleading, since in this case there is exactly one population (which is uniform $[-1,1]$).
-The number of clusters in the MAP becomes arbitrarily large as $\Sigma$ goes to $0$, as \cref{prop:KMAPlarge} states.
+It should be underlined that in this example, if $\Sigma$ is small, the MAP partition has more than one cluster.
+The clustering is therefore misleading, since in this case there is exactly one population (which is uniform $[-1,1]$).
+The number of clusters in the MAP partition becomes arbitrarily large as $\Sigma$ goes to $0$, as \cref{prop:KMAPlarge} states.

-This would suggest that, in general, a sensible choice of $\sigma$ should be made a priori.
-The sample variance would give an upper bound on $\sigma^2$ (since the data variance is the sum of between-group and within-group variances).
-Secondly the partitioning mechanism itself is not satisfactory when the number of clusters is greater than $2$.
+This would suggest that, in general, a sensible choice of $\Sigma$ should be made a priori.
+The sample variance would give an upper bound on $\Sigma$ (since the data variance is the sum of between-group and within-group variances), but there is no natural lower bound for this parameter.
+In this example the partitioning mechanism itself is clearly far from satisfactory when it produces more than two clusters; the divisions seem very arbitrary.